adi-g15/Ludo-The_Game/README.md

 5. Many more if when you search (yaar please consider point 1, if that's the case :-)

+## Contribution -
+Start an issue for whatever feature you believe should be good here.

+And, in case you want to be a contributer here, and work on it together, do ask.

+Do sugggest any other feature you would like, i do claim the codebase to be quite modular, and easily customisable.

 ## Future Plans -
+Currently, I am learning more of the 'web thing' ;D, and I have completed ALL i wanted in this initially, so lesser chance i will work much on it, but as i say, if you ask of something in it, I do consider.

 * Creating a _web version_ of this, probably using reactJS
+* Have an API endpoint, that connects the web version, the cli version, and the GUI.
+* Using REST libraries with the CLI version, so to connect with above given endpoint (when implemented)
 * Add more sensible cheatCodes

 > Thanks ! :D